Artemis Fowl and the Arctic Incident: Critical reception

 January Magazine noted that after the success of the novel's predecessor, Arctic Incident had "a lot to live up to".
 The review said the novel was "refreshing and innovative".
 It lauded Colfer's continual expansion of characters.

 Kirkus Reviews praised the novel's "puns, word plays, and inventive new concepts about the fairy realm" and called the book an "exhilarating Celtic caper" that would "delight fans and make converts of new readers".

 The reviews, however, were not all positive.

 While Publishers Weekly described the novel as a "cracking good read," the review cautioned that Colfer "ratchets up the body count...perhaps too steeply for some tastes" and that "the high-concept premise may be a tad slick for others".

 Goodtoread.org did not receive the book as positively, citing Butler and Artemis' awkward relationship and Artemis as "an unconvincing 13-year-old genius".
 However, the reviews concluded that the book was "interesting enough".

-Film adaptation

-On October 18, 2022, Disney purchased the film rights to Artemis Fowl: The Arctic Incident, with Kenneth Branagh return to produce and direct.
-Ferdia Shaw, Lara McDonnell and Colin Farrell reprise their roles from the first film.